algorithmica-org/algorithmica/content/english/hpc/arithmetic/floating-point.md

 };
 ```

-This is how computer algebra systems such as WolframAlpha and SageMath work: they operate solely on symbolic expressions and avoid evaluating anything as real values.
+This is how *computer algebra* systems such as WolframAlpha and SageMath work: they operate solely on symbolic expressions and avoid evaluating anything as real values.

-You get absolute precision with this method, and it works well when you have a limited scope such as only supporting rational numbers.
-But this comes at a large computational cost because in general you would need to somehow store the whole history of operations that led to the result and take them into account when every time you perform new operations.
+With this method, you get absolute precision, and it works well when you have a limited scope such as only supporting rational numbers.
+But this comes at a large computational cost because in general, you would need to somehow store the whole history of operations that led to the result and take it into account each time you perform a new operation — which quickly becomes unfeasible as the history grows.

 ### Fixed-Point Numbers

-Another approach is to stick to integers, but pretend like they are multiplied by a certain constant.
-This is the same as changing units of measurement.
+Another approach is to stick to integers, but treat them as if they were multiplied by a fixed constant.
+This is essentially the same as changing units of measurement for more up-to-scale ones.

-Due to inability to represent some values exactly, this makes computations imprecise: when this happens, you need to round it the to nearest representable value.
+Because some values can't be represented exactly, this makes computations imprecise: you need to round the results to nearest representable value.

-This approach is also commonly used in financial software, where you really need a straightforward way to round errors so that final numbers add up.
-For example, NASDAQ uses $\frac{1}{10000}$-th of a dollar as its base unit in its stock listings, meaning that you get precision of exactly 4 digits after comma in all transactions.
+This approach is commonly used in financial software, where you *really* need a straightforward way to manage rounding errors so that the final numbers add up.
+For example, NASDAQ uses $\frac{1}{10000}$-th of a dollar as its base unit in its stock listings, meaning that you get the precision of exactly 4 digits after comma in all transactions.

 ```c++
 struct money {